acrool/acrool-js-utils/src/object/README.md

-# Bear JS Utils / Object
+# Acrool JS Utils / Object

 <p>
     Handling enhanced type support for Object.keys, retaining true properties in an Object, inverting objects, and so on.